-- a) A sufficient number of staff or volunteers (in addition to the medical providers or safety coordinator) should be trained in cardiopulmonary resuscitation (CPR) and in the use of an AED.
-It is recommended that at a minimum, at least 10% of staff or volunteers (as applicable) should have current CPR/AED certification Training shall be renewed at least every two years.
-The absolute minimum number of people trained is 3 to ensure that CPR is initiated, AED is retrieved, and 911 is notified. - b) The organization should designate the person responsible for coordinating staff training and the medical contact for AEDs, if available. - c) Training may be traditional classroom, on-line or blended instruction but should include cognitive learning, hands-on practice, and testing. - i) Consult local regulations to ensure your plan meets any additional local requirements. - d) All staff or volunteers (if appropriate), regardless of if they are a CERT member, should receive annual training on SCA and understand how to recognize a cardiac arrest, how to initiate the response team, and where the AEDs are located.
+- a) A sufficient number of staff (in addition to the medical staff or safety coordinator) should be trained in cardiopulmonary resuscitation (CPR) and in the use of an AED.
+(It is recommended that at a minimum, at least 10% of staff, 50% of athletic trainers, and 50% of coaches should have current CPR/AED certification.)
+Training shall be renewed at least every two years.
+Absolute minimum number is 3 to ensure CPR is initiated, AED is retrieved, and 911 is notified. - b) The organization should designate the person responsible for coordinating staff training and the medical contact for AEDs, if available. - c) Training may be traditional classroom, on-line or blended instruction but should include cognitive learning, hands-on practice, and testing. - i) Consult local regulations to ensure your plan meets any additional local requirements. - d) All staff, regardless of if they are a CERT member, should receive annual training on SCA and understand how to recognize a cardiac arrest, how to initiate the response team, and where the AEDs in the building are located.